mzaintariqdev/vuejs-shoe-factory-inventory/README.md

 ## Description

 This project focuses on creating a responsive and user-friendly UI/UX using Vue.js and Ant Design Vue for reusable components.
-It includes role-based authentication with mock APIs and state management implemented via Vuex.
+It includes role-based authentication with mock APIs and state management implemented via Vuex so no backend is attached only a FE is included in this project.
 The application is deployed and accessible at the following link:

 [Access the Application](https://shoe-inventory-vue.netlify.app/)